TiTiKy441/TorProxy/README.md

 # TorProxy
 Windows application to access Tor network and use it as a system proxy.
 Basically a Tor network VPN service.
-Autofetches obfs4 bridges and filters them from bridges collector or any other website you want to use
+Autofetches webtunnel bridges and filters them from bridges collector or any other website you want to use

 # Requiremenets
 ## Supported platforms: